-We all know that there are so many options available (for a price)...
+We all know there are lots of options available (for a price)...

-The most expensive, best and fastest for everyday sharpening in our opinion is the Tormek system:
+The best and fastest in our opinion is the Tormek system:

-It'll give you great results with very little effort but takes some mastering at first.
+It'll give you great results with very little effort but you need to get used to it first.

-The cheapest way to sharpen a single tool and get it seriously sharp..., is to use sandpaper on a known flat surface...
-This is known as the SCARY SHARP METHOD!
+The cheapest way to sharpen a tool and get it seriously sharp..., is to use sandpaper on a flat surface...
+It's the SCARY SHARP METHOD!

 It's actually, one of the more expensive ways to sharpen your tools when you realize how much you spend on sandpaper, spray adhesive, solvent (for cleaning the spray adhesive off afterwards), cloths or paper towels for cleanup etc......